PX4/PX4-user_guide/en/peripherals/remote_id.md

 ### Cube ID

-[Cube ID](https://docs.cubepilot.org/user-guides/cube-id/cube-id) can be connected using its serial port or CAN (only main branch for now).
+[Cube ID](https://docs.cubepilot.org/user-guides/cube-id/cube-id) can be connected using a serial or CAN port.

-It comes with a 6-pin JST-GH 1.25mm cable that can be connected directly to the `TELEM` ports on most recent Pixhawk flight controllers.
+It comes with a 6-pin JST-GH 1.25mm cable that can be connected directly to the `TELEM` serial ports on most recent Pixhawk flight controllers.

+#### Cube ID Serial Port

 If using a different port, or a flight controller that has different connector, you may need to modify the cable.
 The pinout of the serial port is shown below.
 The TX and RX on the flight controller must be connected to the RX and TX on the Remote ID, respectively.

-#### Cube ID Serial Port

 ![Cube ID serial port](../../assets/hardware/remote_id/cube_id/serial_port_connector.jpg)